LuteOrg/lute-manual/src/usage/audio.md

 You can add and remove bookmarks to your book's audio, and jump back and forth along the timeline to your bookmarks.

-Lute's audio playback is **not** syncronized with the text or pages in any way, so for multi-page books with audio, you'll likely want to use bookmarks to note the start of each page.
+Lute's audio playback is **not** synchronized with the text or pages in any way, so for multi-page books with audio, you'll likely want to use bookmarks to note the start of each page.
 If you move back and forth between pages, the player doesn't follow you.

 ## Suggestions for using audio